-- physical risk costs related to physical damage as a result of climate change - transition risk financial risk related to the conversion to a low-emission society - liability risk compensation claims related to the taking of, or failure to take, decisions which can in one way or another be associated with climate policy or changes.
+- physical risk costs related to physical damage because of climate change. - transition risk financial risk related to the conversion to a low-emission society. - liability risk compensation claims related to the taking of, or failure to take, decisions which can in one way, or another be associated with climate policy or changes.